sakthiram17/gpacalculator/README.md

 ---

-**Note:** This web application is hosted at [https://sakthiram17.github.io/gpacalculator/](https://sakthiram17.github.io/gpacalculator/).
+**Note:** This React application is hosted at [https://sakthiram17.github.io/gpacalculator/](https://sakthiram17.github.io/gpacalculator/).
 Explore the different features and make your academic planning smoother!